carter-thaxton/basics-of-c/01-hello-world/hello-world.md

 ```
 This is a statement, which consists of a call to a function named `printf`.
 It's passing a single string argument, with a constant value: "Hello, world!\n".

 Strings in C are a whole subject in themselves.
 The basics, however, are pretty straightforward.
 Literal strings (in other words, ones you explicitly write out in your source code, as opposed to ones you read in from a file at runtime or something), are simply enclosed in double-quotes.
-Single-quotes mean just one character in C, so we don't use those for whole strings.
+Single-quotes mean just one character in C, so we don't use those for multi-character strings.
 Some special escaped characters are allowed in C string literals, such as '\n', which means a newline.
 Let's not digress here into '\n' vs '\r' and all that.
 Suffice it to say that unfortunately, some operating systems have different newline characters than others.
 Most of the time, however, you can (and should) just use '\n'.
 The '\n' character has an actual value of 10.

 The other characters in the string also have integer values, using an encoding called ASCII.
 In ASCII, upper-case 'A' is 65, lower-case 'a' is 97, a single space is 32, exclamation point is 33, and so forth.
 So "Hello, world!\n" is actually an array of bytes:
   `[72, 101, 108, 108, 111, 44, 32, 119, 111, 114, 108, 100, 33, 10, 0]`.

 Note that the array ends with a zero.
 That's called the NUL terminator (which is not to be confused with the term "null pointer").
 In C, strings are typically NUL-terminated.
 The length of the string is not actually stored anywhere automatically.
 The string is not an object, with a method like `.length` or anything like that.
-It's literally just an array of bytes in memory.
+It's literally just a sequence of bytes in memory.
 Nothing more.
 Without the NUL, there'd be no good way to figure out where it ends.

 It's worth pointing out that every statement in C ends with a semicolon.
 Deal with it.
 Whitespace is almost completely ignored, except to keep words apart like `int main`.
 Whether you use a space or a tab or a newline for whitespace doesn't matter at all to the compiler.
 The only thing that keeps the statements apart is the semicolon.